mikejcorey/mikejcorey.github.io/_posts/2011-02-05-Tutorial-part-1:-Create-beautiful-hillshade-maps-from-digital-elevation-models-with-GDAL-and-Mapnik.md

 Then, in the terminal:

+{% highlight bash %}
-<code>$ cd raw-ca-dems</code>
+$ cd raw-ca-dems
+{% endhighlight %}

 First we'll merge the digital elevation model tiles into a single .dem file using <strong>gdal_merge</strong>.
 We need to specify that we want any areas without data to be white by specifying <strong>-init "255"</strong>.
 Then we specify our desired output filename with <strong>-o (filename)</strong> and then list the files we want to merge together.
 Like so:

+{% highlight bash %}
-<code>$ gdal_merge.py -init "255" -o ca-dem-combined.dem alturas-e.dem alturas-w.dem bakersfield-e.dem bakersfield-w.dem chico-e.dem chico-w.dem crescent_city-e.dem death_valley-e.dem death_valley-w.dem el_centro-e.dem el_centro-w.dem eureka-e.dem fresno-e.dem fresno-w.dem goldfield-w.dem kingman-e.dem kingman-w.dem klamath_falls-w.dem las_vegas-w.dem long_beach-e.dem long_beach-w.dem los_angeles-e.dem los_angeles-w.dem lovelock-w.dem mariposa-e.dem mariposa-w.dem medford-e.dem medford-w.dem monterey-e.dem monterey-w.dem needles-e.dem needles-w.dem noyo_canyon-e.dem redding-e.dem redding-w.dem reno-e.dem reno-w.dem sacramento-e.dem sacramento-w.dem salton_sea-e.dem salton_sea-w.dem san_bernardino-e.dem san_bernardino-w.dem san_clemente_island-e.dem san_diego-e.dem san_diego-w.dem san_francisco-e.dem san_francisco-w.dem san_jose-e.dem san_jose-w.dem san_luis_obispo-e.dem san_luis_obispo-w.dem santa_ana-e.dem santa_ana-w.dem santa_cruz-e.dem santa_maria-e.dem santa_rosa_island-e.dem santa_rosa-e.dem santa_rosa-w.dem susanville-e.dem susanville-w.dem trona-e.dem trona-w.dem ukiah-e.dem ukiah-w.dem vya-w.dem walker_lake-e.dem walker_lake-w.dem weed-e.dem weed-w.dem</code>
+$ gdal_merge.py -init "255" -o ca-dem-combined.dem alturas-e.dem alturas-w.dem bakersfield-e.dem bakersfield-w.dem chico-e.dem chico-w.dem crescent_city-e.dem death_valley-e.dem death_valley-w.dem el_centro-e.dem el_centro-w.dem eureka-e.dem fresno-e.dem fresno-w.dem goldfield-w.dem kingman-e.dem kingman-w.dem klamath_falls-w.dem las_vegas-w.dem long_beach-e.dem long_beach-w.dem los_angeles-e.dem los_angeles-w.dem lovelock-w.dem mariposa-e.dem mariposa-w.dem medford-e.dem medford-w.dem monterey-e.dem monterey-w.dem needles-e.dem needles-w.dem noyo_canyon-e.dem redding-e.dem redding-w.dem reno-e.dem reno-w.dem sacramento-e.dem sacramento-w.dem salton_sea-e.dem salton_sea-w.dem san_bernardino-e.dem san_bernardino-w.dem san_clemente_island-e.dem san_diego-e.dem san_diego-w.dem san_francisco-e.dem san_francisco-w.dem san_jose-e.dem san_jose-w.dem san_luis_obispo-e.dem san_luis_obispo-w.dem santa_ana-e.dem santa_ana-w.dem santa_cruz-e.dem santa_maria-e.dem santa_rosa_island-e.dem santa_rosa-e.dem santa_rosa-w.dem susanville-e.dem susanville-w.dem trona-e.dem trona-w.dem ukiah-e.dem ukiah-w.dem vya-w.dem walker_lake-e.dem walker_lake-w.dem weed-e.dem weed-w.dem
+{% endhighlight %}

 As long as you don't get any errors, you should now have a new file in your folder called ca-dem-combined.dem.
 If you have GIS software like Quantum GIS you should be able to add this as a raster layer.
 If you do open it up, you shouldn't see any seams between the former tiles -- that's what we want for a good-looking Mapnik layer.

 But for this to work in Mapnik, we need a GeoTIFF.
 To convert the merged .dem to a GeoTIFF, we'll use <a href="http://www.gdal.org/gdaldem.html"><strong>gdaldem</strong></a>.
 The gdaldem command has several modes; we'll use hillshade to create a shaded relief map, the most common way to visualize texture.
 We also need to specify the ratio of vertical units to horizontal.
 Since right now the .dem is in WGS84 projection (standard latitude/longitude), we'll use degrees, so <strong>-s 111120</strong>.
 Then we specify the input file and the output file.
 Here's the full command:

+{% highlight bash %}
-<code>$ gdaldem hillshade -s 111120 ca-dem-combined.dem ca-dem-combined.tif</code>
+$ gdaldem hillshade -s 111120 ca-dem-combined.dem ca-dem-combined.tif
+{% endhighlight %}

 Even if you don't have a GIS viewer, you should be able to open the .tif file in any image browser like Preview or Photoshop.
 (Be careful you don't resave the file, though -- most image editors will remove necessary geometric data from the file if you re-save it.)
 You'll see a few thin black lines around the outside edge of the old tile data, but don't worry -- we'll cut this out later.